pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

 ## Prerequisites

 * [Docker](https://docs.docker.com/install/)
-* [Docker Compose](https://docs.docker.com/compose/install/) (already inluded with Docker Desktop on Mac and Windows)
+* [Docker Compose](https://docs.docker.com/compose/install/) (already included with Docker Desktop on Mac and Windows)
 * [ping-devops tool](pingDevopsUtil.md#installation)

 ### Product license

-You will need a product license to run our Docker images.
-Options include:
+You'll need a product license to run our Docker images.
+You can use either:

 * An evaluation license obtained with a valid DevOps user key.
 See [Ping Identity DevOps registration](devopsRegistration.md) for more information.
 * A valid product license available with a current Ping Identity customer subscription.
 See [Using an existing product license](https://pingidentity-devops.gitbook.io/devops/getstarted/existinglicense) for more information.